GuJEMSAdTech/gujemsiossdk/README.md

 Version 3.2.0 includes the following updates:
 - In this version Teads has been removed
 - The current version includes updates for Facebook Audience Network SDK.
 The app can retrieve a facebook placement ID from the Google SDK, which is then handled by our SDK automatically.
-- We have added Pubmatic Header Bidding.
-With Pubmatic TKP it becomes possible to compare the DFP-Ad-Server with other campaigns over DFP mediation or a key-value-solution.
-- Native Ad Functionality over XML has been implemented as an interface between the iOS SDK and a publisher server to request a XML-file.
-The XML-content can be used in a native ad view, which app developers can style individually (look & feel) in their apps.
 - iq digital app events Functionality added.
 The app events consist of a name and a "data" string.
 The events "setsize", "noad" and "log" are available.
 Please see the example app source code or the iq digital documentation for details. "setsize" can be problematic when used inside a scrollable container and should not be used for ads at the bottom of a container.